Fraud Blocker

 What part of the brain is responsible for misophonia?

 It is believed to be associated with the auditory cortex and the salience network.
-These brain areas are thought to be responsible for processing sounds and assigning emotional significance to them respectively.
+These brain areas are thought to be responsible for processing sounds and assigning emotional significance to them.

 Is misophonia a psychiatric disorder?